-A.J. is an award winning cinematographer, photographer, multimedia journalist and producer in New York City, available for work wherever needed.
-His work previous work experience includes full time roles as a producer at Apple News, the Senior...
+A.J.
+Chavar is an award winning cinematographer, photographer, multimedia journalist and producer in New York City, available for work wherever needed.
+A.J. is Creative Strategist for The New York Times R&D lab, exploring and explaining...

 The network effect is Facebook’s biggest selling point, and the root of many of its problems.